javibravo/simpleue/README.md

 Each worker has one queue source and manage one type of jobs.
 Many workers can be working concurrently using the same queue source.

+### Graceful Exit

+The worker is also capable for handling some posix signals, *viz.* `SIGINT` and `SIGTERM` so that it exits gracefully (waits for the current queue job to complete) when someone tries to manually stop it (usually with a `C-c` keystroke in a shell).

+This behaviour is disabled by default.
+To enable it, you need to pass an extra parameter in the constructor of the worker class.
+See Usage below for an example.

 Queue
 -----